rbarbalat/Cypher/README.md

       ```

-* Deletes a member from the channel and returns a list of the remaining channels that the deleted user belongs to.
+* Deletes a member from the channel and returns a list of the remaining channels that the current user belongs to.

     * `DELETE /api/channels/<int:id>/members/<int:user_id>`

       ```json
+      [
           {
-          "message": "Member Deleted"
+              "id": "Integer",
+              "name": "String",
+              "description": "String",
+              "private": "Boolean",
+              "team_id": "Integer"
           }
+      ]
       ```

-* If user is Admin, returns confirmation message of successful deletion of Channel
+* If user is a team owner or channel owner, returns confirmation message of successful deletion of Channel

     * `DELETE /api/teams/<int:id>`